browserengineering/book/book/text.md

 31
 ```

-[^9]: It's a bit of a coincidence that the sum of the individual
+[^9]: It's a bit of a coincidence that in this example the sum of the
-    letters is the sum of the word.
-Tk uses fractional pixels
+    individual letters' lengths is the length of the word.
+Tk uses
-    internally, but rounds up to return whole pixels in the `measure`
+    fractional pixels internally, but rounds up to return whole pixels
-    call.
-Plus, some fonts use something called *kerning* to shift
+    in the `measure` call.
+Plus, some fonts use something called
-    letters a little bit when particular pairs of letters are next to
+    *kerning* to shift letters a little bit when particular pairs of
+    letters are next to one another, or even *shaping* to make two
-    one another.
+    letters look one glyph.

 You can use this information to lay text out on the page.
 For example,